 Hill Sprints

 Hill sprints are my favorite thing to do to improve my conditioning and cardio.
-I've done them for the past 20 years and haven't outgrown them.
+I've done them for the past 20 years and haven't ever outgrown them.
 When I was younger I used to do hill sprints regularly and despite not very rarely doing any long distance running I was still able to run good times over long distance.
+They have helped me when doing high rep squats and deadlift and improved how quickly I recover between sets and workouts.

 Benefits of Hill Sprints